Skip to main content

 How does Texas School for the Blind and Visually Impaired rank in TX?

-Texas School for the Blind and Visually Impaired is ranked #4983 out of 8,547 schools in TX.
+Texas School for the Blind and Visually Impaired ranks #8,268 of 8,552 schools in TX.

 What is Texas School for the Blind and Visually Impaired's MySchoolScout rating?

-Texas School for the Blind and Visually Impaired has a composite rating of 5.9 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Texas School for the Blind and Visually Impaired has a current MySchoolScout rating of 3.0 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Texas School for the Blind and Visually Impaired?